Belcarra/pi_zero_connected/README.md

 4. Click on Sharing Tab
 5. Enable sharing and select the adapter that will share

+## MDNS - Multicast DNS

+Until recently the best way to get MDNS in Windows was to install [Bonjour from Apple](https://support.apple.com/kb/DL999?locale=en_US)

+Recent Windows 10 releases appear to have some MDNS (aka LLMNR) support built-in.

 ## VNC Screen Sharing

 To view the Raspbian desktop use one of the free VNC viewers.